steven-isbell/copywrite-updater/README.md

 # copywrite-updater

-[WIP]
-Update the README copywrite year for all repositories in an organization.
+Update the README copywrite year for all repositories in an organization (DM).